databricks-solutions/brickhouse-brands-demo/README.md

 - **Frontend**: See `frontend/README.md` for React development details
 - **Backend**: See `backend/README.md` for FastAPI API documentation
 - **Database**: See `database/README.md` for schema and setup details
+- **Traffic Simulator**: See `traffic-simulator/README.md` for performance testing and simulation usage

 ### Local Development Commands